Tramadol hydrochloride and paracetamol

 psychotropic medications (medicines that affect mood and emotions)

-Do not take this medicine if you are taking or have taken monoamine oxidase inhibitors
+Do not take this medicine if you are taking or have taken any medicine called a monoamine

 Do not take this medicine after the expiry date printed on the pack or if the packaging